hyperledger/besu-docs/docs/HowTo/Configure/Configure-TLS.md

 * Besu's password-protected PKCS #12 keystore.
 * File containing the keystore password

-## Configure Client TLS
+## Configure client TLS

-Allow clients (for example a dApp, curl, or EthSigner) to send and receive secure HTTP JSON-RPCs.
+Allow clients (for example a dapp, curl, or EthSigner) to send and receive secure HTTP JSON-RPCs.

 **Client Prerequisites**:

 * [Configure the client for TLS]
 * Client's PKCS #12 keystore information.

-### Create the Known Clients File
+### Create the known clients file

 The known clients file allows clients with self-signed certificates or non-public certificates to connect to Besu.